maro14/obsidian-simple-marker/README.md

 - Quickly apply different text formatting styles with simple commands
 - Toggle formatting on/off with the same command
-- Supports highlighting, bold, italic, and more text styles
+- Supports highlighting, bold, italic, strikethrough, and code text styles
 - Works with both selected text and current line
+- Quick mark command using your default marker style
+- Custom tags for personalized formatting
 - Customizable through settings

 ## How to Use